 What Is The Impact of Electric Cars on the Automotive Industry?

 When President Obama made his State of the Union speech in the year 2011 he stated his administration wanted to put one million electric vehicles on U.S. roads by the year 2015.
-However, according to Time, there are no more than a few hundred thousand of these vehicles in the U.S. at present.
+However, according to Time , there are no more than a few hundred thousand of these vehicles in the U.S. at present.
 While that represents a tiny fraction of total vehicles used by U.S. drivers, there are some statements being made on the impact of electric cars on the automotive industry.

 The Impact of Electric Cars on the Automotive Industry

 In terms of raw sales electric vehicles are sluggish, but there is growth in popularity.
 2014 saw 30,000 sales of the Nissan Leaf, which is an industry leader in terms of electric vehicles.
 That number might sound small, but it has increased every year as the technology becomes more common and more reliable.
 There’s still a long way to go between where we are and the million vehicle mark, much less the scenario where electric vehicles equal or outnumber traditional, gasoline-powered vehicles.
-In short, electric vehicles are an option that has been embraced by a small minority, but they’re definitely not a game-changer as of 2015.

 What Would Have to Change?